jdcaprace/signalk-raspberry-pi-rockblock9603/README.md

 The datasheet and valuable information are available here: https://docs.rockblock.rock7.com/docs/

-We also strongly recomand to have a look on the Adafruit RockBLOCK Iridium Modem page [here]{https://learn.adafruit.com/using-the-rockblock-iridium-modem?view=all}.
+We also strongly recomand to have a look on the Adafruit RockBLOCK Iridium Modem page [here](https://learn.adafruit.com/using-the-rockblock-iridium-modem?view=all).

 ### Connecting the Rockblock Iridium modem
-The GPIO pinout of the raspberry Pi is detailed here: https://docs.microsoft.com/pt-br/windows/iot-core/learn-about-hardware/pinmappings/pinmappingsrpi

-The GPIO pinout of the RockBLOCK 9603 and 9602 are presented here: https://docs.rockblock.rock7.com/docs/connectors
+The GPIO pinout of the raspberry Pi is detailed [here](https://docs.microsoft.com/pt-br/windows/iot-core/learn-about-hardware/pinmappings/pinmappingsrpi).
+The GPIO pinout of the RockBLOCK 9603 and 9602 are presented [here](https://docs.rockblock.rock7.com/docs/connectors).

 All you need is connecting 4 pins.
 Hower, WARNING, the label of the pinout of the iridium modem ARE NOT usual (see bold below).
 You need to make sure Raspberry Pi is turned off while doing this!